How Do You Help Your Family Become More Organized?

 When it comes to setting standards for organization, my sense is that many people fail to layout their expectations, and when others in the household fail to live into expectations that are not clear, the individual, or individuals become upset and either clean things up themselves and swallow their bitterness, or openly criticize everyone else.

-With summer coming, and kids at home, now is the time to set new standards and here are 5 strategies to employ now:
+With summer coming, and kids at home, now is the time to set new standards and here are 5 strategies to employ now for everyone in the family to become more organized:

 1. Lead by Example